awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 You can create a stack set using the AWS Management Console or using AWS CloudFormation commands in the AWS CLI\.
 You can create a stack set with either `self-managed` or `service-managed` permissions\.

-With `self-managed` permissions, you can deploy stack instances to select AWS accounts in select Regions\.
+With `self-managed` permissions, you can deploy stack instances to specific AWS accounts in specific Regions\.
 To do this, you must first create the necessary IAM roles to establish a trusted relationship between the account you're administering the stack set from and the account you're deploying stack instances to\.

-With `service-managed` permissions, you can deploy stack instances to accounts managed by AWS Organizations in select Regions\.
-With this model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf\.
+With `service-managed` permissions, you can deploy stack instances to accounts managed by AWS Organizations in specific Regions\.
+With this model, you don't need to create the necessary IAM roles; StackSets creates the IAM roles on your behalf\.
 You can also enable automatic deployments to accounts that are added to a target organization or organizational unit \(OU\) in the future\.
-With automatic deployments enabled, StackSets will also automatically delete stack instances from an account if it is removed from a target organization or OU\.
+With automatic deployments enabled, StackSets automatically deletes stack instances from an account if it is removed from a target organization or OU\.

 **Topics**
 + [Create a Stack Set with Self\-Managed Permissions](#stacksets-getting-started-create-self-managed)